mistergjones/spaceinvadersgameclone/README.md

 -   Remove the UP | DOWN functionality.
 -   Adding shields between the Invaders and Spaceship to provide a safety barrier.
 -   Animate the Space Invaders (i.e. move their legs / arms).
+-   Adding a RESET button when a spaceship is hit to restart the game.

 ## Authors